Stop the War Within

 Contemporary society fosters our tendency to deny reality—we seek to protect ourselves from any direct difficulty and discomfort.
 We expend enormous energy denying change, covering our insecurity, fighting pain, death, and loss, and hiding from the basic truths of the natural world.

 Modern multitasking demands life at double time, and numbs us to our own experience.
 In such a state it is almost impossible to settle into our bodies or stay connected with our hearts, let alone connect with one another or the earth where we live.
 Instead, we find ourselves increasingly isolated and lonely, cut off from one another and the natural web of life.
 That is the most pervasive sorrow in our modern society.
 Not only have individuals lost the sense of their interconnection, this isolation is the sorrow of nations as well.
-The forces of separation and denial breed international misunderstanding, ecological disaster, and an endless series of conflicts between nations.
+The forces of separation and denial breed international misunderstanding, ecological disaster, racism, tribalism and an endless series of conflicts between nations.
+When we are at war in ourselves, it shifts to the outside and we become warlike people and warlike nations.

 Mindfulness and compassion practice can help us cultivate a new way of relating to life in which we let go of our battles.
 When we step out of the battle, we see anew.
-We see how we create conflict.
+We see how our minds create conflict.
 We see our constant likes and dislikes, the fight to resist all that frightens us.
 We see our own prejudice, greed, and territoriality.
 All this is hard for us to look at, but it is really there.
 And underneath these ongoing battles, we see our feelings of insecurity, incompleteness and fear.
-We see how often our struggle with life has kept our heart closed.
+Taking a breath, establishing a moment of mindful loving awareness, we can see how often our struggle with life has kept our heart closed.

 With mindfulness and compassion we can let go of our battles and open our heart with kindness to things just as they are.
 Then we come to rest in the present moment.

 In this way we stop the war, and we can embrace our personal griefs and sorrows, joys and triumphs with love instead of denial.
-With the same courage of heart we can open to the people around us, to our family, to our community, to the social problems of the world, to our collective history.
+With the same courage of heart we can open to the people around us, to our interconnection with family and community, with the social problems of the world, to our collective history.
 We can live in harmony with the truth of life.

-This is the purpose of a spiritual practice and of choosing a path with heart—to discover peace and connectedness in ourselves and to stop the war in us and around us.
+This is the purpose of a spiritual practice and of choosing a path with heart—to stop the wars inwardly and outwardly, to discover peace and connectedness with all, to learn to love.

 Practice: Meditation on Stopping the War Within